Why Do We Get Brain Freeze? (The REAL Reason)

 How does the body respond?
 First, the information about the dropped temperatures must be communicated to the brain.
 Many experts believe that the trigeminal nerve is responsible for sending this message.
 The triggering of this nerve is the central action that leads to brain freeze.

-The trigeminal nerve runs from the face up to the brain and communicates sensory information.
+The trigeminal nerve runs from the face to the brain and communicates sensory information.
 Usually, when this nerve is triggered, it’s bad news.
-The body responds in a way that is painful.
-So some experts believe that once the trigeminal nerve is triggered by cold foods or drinks in the mouth, it sends information in a way that is misinterpreted.
-Like it would any other time the trigeminal nerve is triggered, the body responds and we feel that aching pain at the top of our head.
+The body responds painfully.
+So some experts believe that once cold foods or drinks trigger the trigeminal nerve in the mouth, it sends information in a way that is misinterpreted.
+Like any other time the trigeminal nerve is triggered, the body responds, and we feel that aching pain at the top of our head.

 Communication With Blood Vessels

 This isn’t the only theory about why we experience brain freeze.
-Other experts have a theory that blood vessels, rather than the trigeminal nerve, are the culprit.
+Other experts believe that blood vessels, rather than the trigeminal nerve, are the culprit.

 Why Do Only Some People Get Brain Freeze?